Red-footed tortoise: Distribution and habitat

 Red-footed tortoises range from southeastern Panama to Venezuela, Guyana, Suriname, and Guiana in the north; south along the Andes to the west in Colombia, Ecuador, Peru, and Bolivia; east to Brazil, and along the southern range in Bolivia, Paraguay, and possibly northern Argentina.
+In Panama they live from the Darien Gap to the canal.
 They are not evenly distributed within their range.
 For example, they are not often found in central Brazil or in heavily forested areas in general, and have only documented in Peru since 1985.
 Accurate range information is complicated by the sheer size of the range, political and geographic barriers, and confusion about where many specimens were collected.

 They are also found on several Caribbean Islands, although it is not always clear if they are native or brought by humans.
 Many of the colonies seem to have been established in the 17th century as food supplies or as pets.
-They are found on the former Netherlands Antilles, Trinidad, Tobago, Grenada, Barbados, St. Vincent, the Grenadines, Santa Lucia, Martinique, Dominica, Guadalupe, the Leeward Islands, the Virgin Islands, and Puerto Rico.
+They are found on the former Netherlands Antilles, Trinidad, Tobago, Grenada, Barbados, St. Vincent, the Grenadines, Santa Lucia, Martinique, Dominica, Guadalupe, the Leeward Islands, the Virgin Islands, Barbuda living in sink-holes forests and Puerto Rico.

 The preferred habitat of the red-footed tortoise varies somewhat by region, but generally includes fairly consistent seasonal temperatures near 30 °C that rarely get lower than 20 °C or over 35 °C, generally with high humidity and plenty of rainfall, although some of the areas can get quite dry.
 Most of the range experiences cooler wet seasons (April to August) and warmer dry seasons (September to March), but some parts of the southern range have occasional cold snaps.
 Red-footed tortoises are often found in or near transitional areas between forest and savannah, such as forest clearings, wood edges, or along waterways.